 Make sure you include “link to your website” or some variation of those words in your search to find the crowdfunding campaigns that can help you out.

-Here’s an example of what I found as a result of that search string.
+Here’s an example of what we found as a result of that search string.
 For an $80 donation, this brand will share a link to your website.

 This may or may not be relevant to your niche.
 You’ll still want to check out their site and go through the full evaluation process.